lolenseu248/projects/Macrorat/README.txt

 * don't open party loot chest

 -bugs
-* party loot -dont try to open chest with this tool "ON" because its going to try and loot the party loots or others loot on chest -try rapidly press esc button to solve the problem
+* party loot -dont try to open chest with this tool "ON" because its going to try and loot the party loots or others loot on chest -try hold press esc button to solve the problem

 -sites
 --git repo